 Another great way to dig deeper is to survey your friends or family who know your product to find out directly from the source what made them fall in love with it.
 What would they tell their friends about it?

-Once you have a good grasp of what your product stands for you will be much better positioned to sell it in your product descriptions.
+Once you understand what your product stands for, you will be much better positioned to sell it in your product descriptions.

 Every product needs to address and solve a very real problem for customers to spend their hard-earned cash.
 Whether it makes them feel better about themselves, takes them a step closer to the lifestyle of their dreams or solves an everyday problem, this is your big selling point.

 Work out why people buy your product and weave this into your product copy.
 Let your customers imagine how much better their lives will be once they own your product.
-There is no product out there that doesn’t tick off an emotional or practical pain point.
+No product out there doesn’t tick off an emotional or practical pain point.

 Once you have caught onto it, rub it under their noses and see how hard it is to resist.

-Now it’s onto working out what makes your product unique among all the competitor products.
+Now it’s onto working out what makes your product unique among your competitors’.
 What makes your product the pick of the bunch?
 It might be price point, design, quality or green credentials.

-To stand out from the crowd, a unique selling point is a MUST!
+A unique selling point is a MUST to stand out from the crowd!
 Understanding your product should give you a good idea of why customers will love your product.